 The school would continue to host events periodically throughout the school year, and the project is not expected to increase the frequency of these events.
-As described in the referenced Transportation Technical Report, due to changes that may occur with the larger enrollment capacity, two of the larger events-the Open Houses-are anticipated to experience higher levels of attendance and participation.
-Since on-site parking for these two events is likely often full, added demand would be expected to occur on-street surrounding the site.
+As described in the referenced Transportation Technical Report, due to changes that may occur with the larger enrollment capacity, two of the larger events the Open Houses-are anticipated to experience higher levels of attendance and participation.
+Since on-site parking for these two events is assumed to be full, added demand would be expected to occur on-street surrounding the site.
 The on-street supply could accommodate the overflow demand of some of the larger events at the high school.
 However, for the largest events, all on-street parking along the roadways surrounding the school site could be at or above capacity.
 These conditions likely already occur occasionally with well-attended basketball games, and the change in school enrollment capacity is not expected to change these existing conditions.
+In general, attendance at games is increased by team performance rather than school enrollment capacity.
+In the existing and proposed condition, larger-attendance football events are held at Memorial Stadium near Seattle Center.

 The outdoor athletic fields at Rainier Beach High School are also known as the Southeast Athletic Complex (SEAC) and serve as the home fields for Rainier Beach High School as well as for some sports at other Seattle high schools (e.g., Cleveland High School varsity football, softball, and baseball).
 The use of the site by other schools' sports teams would not be affected by the replacement project.
-However, the larger enrollment capacity made possible by the school-replacement project could result in more evenings with multiple concurrent smaller events that cause on-street parking overspill more frequently.
+However, the larger enrollment capacity made possible by the schoolreplacement project could result in more evenings with multiple concurrent smaller events that cause on-street parking overspill more frequently.
 To mitigate potential event-related impacts, event parking mitigation measures are recommended.